Refactoring Data Science: Clean Architecture with Protocols and Function Composition

 The Problem with Variable Shadowing

-A frequent pattern in x) throughout the forward pass.
+A frequent pattern in models is reassigning the same variable (often x) throughout the forward pass.
 While this saves memory, it makes debugging difficult because x represents a different state of data at every line.

 Implementing Sequential Networks